Rakesh9100/CalcDiverse/Calculators/Anagram-Calculator/Readme.md

 ## Description :-

-Calculator which is used to check whether 2 words are Anagram or not.
+Calculator which is used to check whether the two words are Anagram or not.

 ## Tech Stacks :-